netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 These notification methods allow for fine-grain rule settings to be done by administrators and more than one configuration can exist for them since.
 You can specify different targets depending on Rooms or Notification level settings.

-Some examples of such notification methods are: Webhook, PagerDuty, slack.
+Some examples of such notification methods are: Webhook, PagerDuty, Slack.

 #### Service classification